thatsOven/opal-lang/README.md

 ```
 - `||`: Equivalent to Python's `or`;
 - `&&`: Equivalent to Python's `and`;
-- `::`: Equivalent to `.`.
-It's only conventionally used to mark access to a member of a namespace, or a static member in general.
-opal tries to keep modifiers esplicit, and this syntax allows to understand whether the data or function you're accessing is static
-without looking at its definition.
-Kind of like how Python developers know they shouldn't touch variables starting with an underscore!
 - `?`: It's used for debugging purposes.
 It prints the given expression and returns it:
 ```
 myFunction(a, ?(b), c);